 8. Permits may incorporate policy of insurance

-A permit granted under the Road Traffic Act 1974 section 26(1) in respect of an unlicensed vehicle may incorporate a policy of insurance under the Act to cover the vehicle for the period for which the permit is issued.
+A permit granted under the Road Traffic (Vehicles) Act 2012 section 13(1) in respect of an unlicensed vehicle may incorporate a policy of insurance under the Act to cover the vehicle for the period for which the permit is issued.

+[Regulation 8 amended: Gazette 8 Jan 2015 p.
+112.]

 9. Policy may be issued with number plates for use on unlicensed vehicle

-At the time number plates for use on an unlicensed motor vehicle are issued under Road Traffic Act 1974 section 26(2) a policy of insurance under the Act may be issued to cover a vehicle on which the plates are used.
+At the time number plates for use on an unlicensed motor vehicle are issued under the Road Traffic (Vehicles) Act 2012 section 13(2) a policy of insurance under the Act may be issued to cover a vehicle on which the plates are used.

+[Regulation 9 amended: Gazette 8 Jan 2015 p.
+112.]

 10. Restriction on issue of policies for certain vehicles

-Except as provided in regulations 8 and 9, the Director General is not to issue a policy of insurance under the Act in respect of a motor vehicle that is not licensed under the Road Traffic Act 1974 without the approval of the managing director.
+Except as provided in regulations 8 and 9, the Director General is not to issue a policy of insurance under the Act in respect of a motor vehicle that is not licensed under the Road Traffic (Vehicles) Act 2012 Part 2 without the approval of the managing director.

+[Regulation 10 amended: Gazette 8 Jan 2015 p.
+112.]

 11. Licence evidence of insurance cover

-A licence issued under the Road Traffic Act 1974 in respect of a motor vehicle is evidence that a policy of insurance under or for the purposes of the Act has been issued in respect of the vehicle.
+A licence granted under the Road Traffic (Vehicles) Act 2012 Part 2 in respect of a motor vehicle is evidence that a policy of insurance under or for the purposes of the Act has been issued in respect of the vehicle.

+[Regulation 11 amended: Gazette 8 Jan 2015 p.
+112.]

 12. Repeal

 The Motor Vehicle (Third Party Insurance) Regulations 1962 are repealed.